For The Record

 7. Again, with the statute of limitations having expired, the only charge that could be leveled against al-Arian is conspiracy.
 As mentioned above, the figures with whom h

 e conspired are not available to stand trial with him.
 That, coupled with the “accidental” destruction of documents discussed below may threaten the integrity of the government’s case.
 Bear in mind that al-Arian was an associate of Bush and was of great assistance in helping Bush carry Florida.
 “But the statute of limitations allows the prosecution to charge someone for crimes going back only five years—unless the charge is conspiracy, in which case the government can bring in allegations going back decades, as it has done in this trial.
-[Italics are Mr. Emory’s.]
+[Emphasis added.]
 The problem for the prosecution, defense attorneys said, is that those secretly monitored wiretaps and faxes show al-Arian discussing intimate details of PIJ’s operations not with his three co-defendants but with five other men.”
 (Ibid.; p.
 2.)

 8. “All of those five men were top PIJ leaders with al-Arian for years, U.S. prosecutors said, and all of them have been charged with him with conspiracy to murder—but they are overseas and will not be tried in this case.
 Defense attorneys and criminal lawyers who have observed the case said the government was in a jam—how could it put on a trial for criminal conspiracy and have only one conspirator at the defense table?”
 (Idem.)